Welcome!To learn about CNS Systems' commercial products see our other Web site at www.cnssys.com. There you will find information on:

 Low-cost, High Accuracy GPS Timing presented at the Institute of Navigation's GPS 2000 Conference, September 20, 2000 by Dr. Thomas A. Clark, NASA Goddard Space Flight Center, Greenbelt MD, Richard M. Hambly, CNS Systems Inc., Severna Park MD, and Reza Abtahi, CNST, San Jose CA.

-Right click to download the viewgraph presentation here (This file is over 6Mb).Timing for VLBI presented at the International VLBI Service for Geodesy and Astrometry (IVS) Technical Operations Workshop (TOW) meeting on March 12, 2001 at Haystack Observatory by Dr. Thomas A. Clark, NASA Goddard Space Flight Center, Greenbelt MD.
+Right click to download the viewgraph presentation here.Timing for VLBI presented at the International VLBI Service for Geodesy and Astrometry (IVS) Technical Operations Workshop (TOW) meeting on March 12, 2001 at Haystack Observatory by Dr. Thomas A. Clark, NASA Goddard Space Flight Center, Greenbelt MD.

-Right click to download the viewgraph presentation here (This file is over 11Mb and requires Adobe Acrobat Version 5 or newer).Critical Evaluation of the Motorola M12+ GPS Timing Receiver vs. the Master Clock at the United States Naval Observatory, Washington DC. presented at the 34th Annual Precise Time and Time Interval (PTTI) Systems and Applications Meeting on December 3, 2002 at the Hyatt Regency, Reston VA by Richard M. Hambly, CNS Systems, Inc.
+Right click to download the viewgraph presentation here.Critical Evaluation of the Motorola M12+ GPS Timing Receiver vs. the Master Clock at the United States Naval Observatory, Washington DC. presented at the 34th Annual Precise Time and Time Interval (PTTI) Systems and Applications Meeting on December 3, 2002 at the Hyatt Regency, Reston VA by Richard M. Hambly, CNS Systems, Inc.

-Right click to download the viewgraph presentation here (This file is over 8Mb and requires Adobe Acrobat Version 5 or newer).Timing for VLBI (updated 2003) presented at the International VLBI Service for Geodesy and Astrometry (IVS) Technical Operations Workshop (TOW) meeting on September 21-24 2003 at Haystack Observatory by Dr. Thomas A. Clark, NASA Goddard Space Flight Center, Greenbelt MD and Richard M. Hambly, CNS Systems, Inc.
+Right click to download the viewgraph presentation here.Timing for VLBI (updated 2003) presented at the International VLBI Service for Geodesy and Astrometry (IVS) Technical Operations Workshop (TOW) meeting on September 21-24 2003 at Haystack Observatory by Dr. Thomas A. Clark, NASA Goddard Space Flight Center, Greenbelt MD and Richard M. Hambly, CNS Systems, Inc.

-Right click to download the viewgraph presentation here (This file is over 14Mb and requires Microsoft Powerpoint Version 2003 or newer).Timing for VLBI (updated 2005) presented at the International VLBI Service for Geodesy and Astrometry (IVS) Technical Operations Workshop (TOW) meeting on May 9-12 2005 at Haystack Observatory by Dr. Thomas A. Clark, NASA Goddard Space Flight Center, Greenbelt MD and Richard M. Hambly, CNS Systems, Inc.
+Right click to download the viewgraph presentation here.Timing for VLBI (updated 2005) presented at the International VLBI Service for Geodesy and Astrometry (IVS) Technical Operations Workshop (TOW) meeting on May 9-12 2005 at Haystack Observatory by Dr. Thomas A. Clark, NASA Goddard Space Flight Center, Greenbelt MD and Richard M. Hambly, CNS Systems, Inc.

-Right click to download the viewgraph presentation here (This file is over 14Mb and requires Microsoft Powerpoint Version 2003 or newer).Timing for VLBI (updated 2007) presented at the International VLBI Service for Geodesy and Astrometry (IVS) Technical Operations Workshop (TOW) meeting on April 30 - May 3, 2007 at Haystack Observatory by Dr. Thomas A. Clark, NASA Goddard Space Flight Center, Greenbelt MD.
+Right click to download the viewgraph presentation here.Timing for VLBI (updated 2007) presented at the International VLBI Service for Geodesy and Astrometry (IVS) Technical Operations Workshop (TOW) meeting on April 30 - May 3, 2007 at Haystack Observatory by Dr. Thomas A. Clark, NASA Goddard Space Flight Center, Greenbelt MD.

-Click here to download a shorter PDF version of the presentation.
-(This file about 2.5Mb and requires Adobe Acrobat Version 6 or newer).Classic HP Application Notes
+Click here to download the PDF version of the presentation..Classic HP Application Notes

-GPS and Precision Timing Applications, Application Note 1272 (420Kb)
+GPS and Precision Timing Applications, Application Note 1272.

-Right click to download the viewgraph presentation here (This file is over 5Mb and requires Microsoft Powerpoint Version 2003 or newer).Other Important Publications:
+Right click to download the viewgraph presentation here.Other Important Publications:

 Quartz Crystal Resonators and Oscillators For Frequency Control and Timing Applications - A Tutorial by John R. Vig, January 2007.